nuneskris/nuneskris.github.io/_publications/CollectDataProfiling.md

 * It is important for the data architect to summarize the the issues and provide an estimate on the effort required by downstream processing systems to fix the issues.
 * Include Overall Data Quality and provide recommendations for improvement which will trigger detailed requirements.
 Suggest steps to improve data quality (e.g., data cleaning, validation rules).
 * Add Any additional observations or noteworthy points regarding the dataset.
+* Create a Data Dictionary: Document the structure, types, and constraints of the data.
+Profile Reports: Maintain detailed reports of profiling results, including identified issues and their potential impact.